Yamashita Family Archives

 Naegi, Japan

 Over six generation's time, the Yamashita family bought up more land, which they rented to tenant rice farmers and their wealth grew.
 The first son's descendents inherited the wealth, and by 1818 had built four rice breweries (sakaya).
-Unfortunately, the family also engaged in "loan-shark" activities, charging their share croppers 20 to 30 percent interest loans.
+The family was also described as a "loan-shark", charging their share croppers 20 to 30 percent interest loans.
 (For more on this, see this excerpt from Ann Tamaki Dion research paper "Across Ryuku Waters," self published in 2003.)

 Above: The picture of Kishiro's family was taken sometime before 1920.
 Kishiro's father, Sadashige, died in 1913 at age 64.
 He does not appear to be in this picture.
 Kishiro's mother, Fumi, might be the older woman in the photo, in the middle of the front row.
 She died Oct 2, 1920 in Naegi.
 Sadashige and Fumi's first son was Naotaro.
 He may be in this picture.
 His second wife, Tama, may be the woman in the second to the left.
 Naotaro's first son by his first wife was Kohei, who may be the kid to the far right.
 In 1913, Kohei would have been 10.